erSubhashThapa/EmailAnalyzer/README.md

 - Email Subject with Sender and Recipient details
 - OSINT Links For Detected IOCs

+<b>Note: This script only works on .eml extensions files.
+Please let me know for any suggestions or improvement.</b>

 ## Requirements:
 #### Python 2.7+
 ## Usage: